-ENGINEERING LABORATORIES
+ENGINEERING & COMPUTING LABORATORIES

-The College of Engineering and Applied Sciences has four electrical and computer engineering laboratories that support the laboratory courses.
-The laboratories contain state-of-the-art devices carefully designed to provide excellent teaching, learning, and undergraduate research environments.
-Supported by modern measurement devices and aided by hardware/software co-design software, the laboratory equipment supports module-based and component-level implementation options, and services several courses in the programs including: Electric Circuits, Electronics, Digital Logic Design, Computer Organization and Architecture, Signals and Systems, Microprocessors and Interfacing, Embedded System Design, VLSI, Data Communications and Computer Networks, Measurement and Instrumentation, Automation and Data Acquisition, Electric Machines, Electric Drives, Power Systems, Power Electronics, Control Systems, Programmable Logic Controllers, among others.
+The College of Engineering and Applied Sciences has four electrical, computer and systems engineering laboratories that support the laboratory courses.
+The laboratories contain state-of-the-art equipment carefully designed to provide excellent teaching, learning, and undergraduate research environments.
+Supported by modern measurement devices and aided by hardware/software co-design software, the laboratory equipment supports module-based and component-level implementation options, and services several courses in the programs including: Electric Circuits, Electronics, Digital Logic Design, Computer Organization and Architecture, Signals and Systems, Microprocessors and Interfacing, Embedded System Design, VLSI, Data Communications and Computer Networks, Measurement and Instrumentation, Automation and Data Acquisition, Electric Machines, Electric Drives, Power Systems, Power Electronics, Control Systems, Dynamic Systems, System Simulation, Programmable Logic Controllers, among others.

-In addition, the College has a capstone laboratory for its computing programs-the laboratory is equipped with state-of-the-art machines and provides a workspace for capstone student; and an additional performance laboratory with state-of-the-art machines to support undergraduate and faculty research.
+In addition, the College has a capstone laboratory for its engineering and computing programs-the laboratory is equipped with state-of-the-art machines and provides a workspace for capstone students; and an additional high-performance laboratory with state-of-the-art machines to support undergraduate and faculty research.